Of all the sounds

 That echoes the most distant historic

-Flowing rivers which become hypnotic.
+Flow of rivers which become hypnotic.

-They take me away in humility
+It takes me away in humility

 To dwell long in untouchability.